 What to Eat in Hiroshima

 We were in Hiroshima for just a few short hours, so we didn’t really get to eat much.
 In fact, we really only had time for four of our favorite corn dogs at 7-11.
-There are, however, a few foodie points of interest worth mentioning!
+Yes, even the corn dogs in Japan are better!

 - You’ll find Okonomiyaki (pancakes made with a thin batter, across Japan, especially in Osaka.
 The ones in Hiroshima, though, are famous for being unique, savory, and generally more healthy.